Saydva/ProductPage/readme.md

 ### Mobile-friendly steps

-On small screens, the "Getting Started" steps section transforms into a swipeable slider for better usability.
+On small screens, the "Getting Started" steps section is always visible and transforms into a swipeable slider for better usability.
+Animácie sa na mobile nevykonávajú, kroky sú vždy viditeľné.